remiscarlet/ed_foo/README.md

 - Expand ingestion sources beyond EDSM/EDDN
 - Add in-memory and background workers (for task queues, webhook triggers)
 - Add basic operational monitoring (metrics, logging)
+- If we do a lot of spacial/system coordinate based calculations, may consider **PostGIS**

 ---